threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_openssh.md

     - [SSH into a 3node with the Planetary Network on Windows](#ssh-into-a-3node-with-the-planetary-network-on-windows)
 - [SSH with PuTTY on Windows](#ssh-with-putty-on-windows)
 - [Questions and Feedback](#questions-and-feedback)
 ***

+# Introduction

+In this Threefold Guide, we show how easy it is to deploy a full virtual machine (VM) and SSH into a 3node with [OpenSSH](https://www.openssh.com/) on Linux, MAC and Windows with both an IPv4 and a Planetary Network connection.

+To deploy different workloads, the SSH connection process should be very similar.

+If you have any questions, feel free to write a post on the [Threefold Forum](http://forum.threefold.io/).

+***
 # Main Steps and Prerequisites